Activities, Events, and Local

 Alternatively, thrill-seekers can venture onto the glass-bottomed Ledge at Skydeck Chicago, 103 floors up in the Willis Tower.
 Or they can take in panoramic views from the 94th floor of the TILT experience at 360° CHICAGO (formerly John Hancock Observatory).

 It's not all about skyscrapers, though.
 Venture to suburban Oak Park, just 10 miles from the downtown Loop, to see more examples of the work of Frank Lloyd Wright than anywhere else in the world.
-See the evolution of his famed Prairie style by tour with the Frank Lloyd Wright Trust.
+See the evolution of his famed Prairie style by tour with the Frank Lloyd Wright Trust

 The lakefront is hopping in the summer (Memorial Day to Labor Day), as Chicagoans take to 26 sandy beaches to worship the sun, workout and picnic.
 Kick back with a cool beverage at Montrose Beach, play volleyball at lively North Avenue Beach, let the kids run wild at 31st Street Beach or soak up the sun at peaceful 63rd Street Beach.

-18-mile long Lakefront Trail to see even more, or take a more leisurely
+Tip: Rent a Divvy bike on Chicago’s 18-mile long Lakefront Trail to see even more, or take a more leisurely stroll and snap skyline pictures along the way.

-SPORTS & MORE SPORTS!
+SPORTS, SPORTS & MORE SPORTS!

-is Sports City.
+Chicago is Sports City.
 Just Ask a Cubs Fan

 Chicago's sports history runs as deep as its fans' passion.
 This baseball season, take in 100+ years of history at Chicago Cubs stadium Wrigley Field, and catch the 2016 World Champions at a game; or venture to Bridgeport, home of Guaranteed Rate Field and the Chicago White Sox.
 Get here to catch playoff season for the Chicago Bulls and Chicago Blackhawks at the United Center.
 Or watch the Chicago Fire play at Toyota Park all through the spring and summer.